tesmino-tech/tesmino-styles-chrome-extension/README.md

 ## Usage

-1. Clone this repository or download it as a ZIP file
+1. Clone this repository or download it as a ZIP file and extract it
 2. Open `chrome://extensions/` in your browser
 3. Enable "Developer mode"
 4. Select "Load unpacked"